ian-davis-1995/SocialMediaEmulator/README.md

 1. Build the reactjs bundle: `cd social_media_emulator/frontend/emulator/; npm run build`
 1. Ensure your PYTHONPATH environment variable includes the root of the git repository (the location of this README).
     1. If you are using VSCode, the integrated terminal and run configurations should be configured to include the correct pythonpath automatically.
-1. Running the web server for just this project can be done with this command: `python social_media_emulator/application.py`
+1. Run the web server with this command: `python social_media_emulator/application.py`
+1. Navigate your browser to `http://localhost:8080?test_id=test123`.

+The server stores user data attached to an identifier referred to as the `test_id`.
+This must be passed as a url parameter and controls how the user interaction data is saved to the database.

 As shell commands (macos, linux):